rippedpiracy/docs/PC-Software/Games.md

 **All the tools listed here are** <span style="color:red">**Windows**</span> **only unless stated otherwise.**
 **Most links here require sign-up on [CS.RIN.RU](https://cs.rin.ru/forum).**
-<small>All DLC unlocker tools require the actual DLC files to work, to find the DLC files: find the Game topic in [CS.RIN.RU](https://cs.rin.ru/forum) and check the first post for links to the DLC files.
+<small>All DLC unlocker tools require the actual DLC files to work, to find the DLC files: find the Game topic on [CS.RIN.RU](https://cs.rin.ru/forum) and check the first post for links to the DLC files.
 If there are none, then use the searchbar to search for the DLC files within the thread or just pirate the entire Game and extract the DLCs.
 Note that rarely, DLC files will come preinstalled with the base Game.</small>

 [**Koalageddon**](https://cs.rin.ru/forum/viewtopic.php?t=112021) - An incredibly easy to use DLC unlocker for Steam, Epic Games, Origin, EA Desktop & Uplay (R1 only) for legitimately owned Games.
 Family Sharing restrictions can also be bypassed.
 It can also work with Games that have Anti-Cheat such as EAC and VAC, though it is inadvisable to do so (even though there have been no confirmed cases of bans).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[KG-GUI](https://cs.rin.ru/forum/viewtopic.php?t=112374) - A simple GUI to configure Koalageddon.